 (2) Reference also is made concerning further agreement reached between the Parties, as described below.
-Appraisal of the significance of this agreement requires a brief explanation of the context in which it was reached.
+Appraisal of the significance of this agreement requires a brief explanation of the context in which

 During the later stages of the conference in the chambers of the Honourable President, Respondent's Counsel made reference to Respondent's intention to propose to the Honourable Court that the Court, or a Committee thereof, visit the Territory of South West Africa and "certain other areas".
 The latter phrase is quoted in the words as heard by all three representatives of the Applicants who were in attendance.
 No further explanation or description was offered by Respondent concerning the "areas" intended to be covered in the proposal.
-The Applicants, in a spirit of accommodation, agreed to the suggestion that Respondent might present its proposal at the outset of the oral proceedings, on the basis of Respondent's assurance to the President that the total time required for such presentation would approximate a quarter of an hour.
+The Applicants, in a spirit of accommodation, agreed to the suggestion that Respondent might present its proposal at the outset of the oral proceedings, on the basis of Respondent's assurance to the President that the total time required for such presentation would approximate a quarter to the Applicants as soon as possible, preferably the same day.

-As a precautionary matter, however, the Applicants addressed a request, which the President was kind enough to grant, that Respondent reduce its intended proposal to writing and communicate a copy thereof to the Applicants as soon as possible, preferably the same day.
+As a precautionary matter, however, the Applicants addressed a request, which the President was kind enough to grant, that Respondent reduce its intended proposal to writing and communicate a copy thereof